MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/mac/updater-types-used-by-microsoft-autoupdate.md

 # Updater types used by Microsoft AutoUpdate

-Microsoft AutoUpdate (MAU) uses a series of rules to determine whether a device can receive a smaller updater package rather than a full-sized updater package.
+Microsoft AutoUpdate (MAU) uses specific rules to determine whether a device receives a smaller updater package instead of a full-sized one

-Rules include:
+The rules include:

-- Whether the application update supports smaller updates
+- Whether the app update supports smaller updates
-  Currently, only core Office apps (Word, Excel, PowerPoint, Outlook, and OneNote) use this feature.
+  - Currently, only core Office apps (Word, Excel, PowerPoint, Outlook, and OneNote) support this feature.

-- Optimization preference setting
+- The optimization preference setting
-  (For more information, see: [UpdaterOptimization preferences setting](#))
+  For more information, see: [UpdaterOptimization preferences setting](mau-preferences.md#updateroptimization).

-- Whether smaller updater packages are available for the currently installed version
+- The availability of smaller updater packages for the installed version

-- Whether there's enough disk space available
+- Available disk space

-When MAU can't apply a smaller updater package, it downloads and updates with a full updater package.
+When MAU can't apply a smaller updater package, it downloads and installs a full updater package.

 ## Different updater types